 What are the general costs associated with attending a postsecondary program?
 For example, the cost of tuition, books, room & board, and general fees?

-There are relatively few scholarship programs specifically for students with intellectual disability.
-We provide links to two such programs in our Related Website resources above.
+There are relatively few college scholarship programs specifically for students with intellectual disability.
+We provide links to some of these scholarship programs in our Scholarship Guide.
 College programs may have their own scholarship programs, so ask about those when you are contacting them for information.
 Also, seek out scholarships that are offered to college-bound students through your town or school, such as Rotary Club.
 They may have never considered offering a scholarship to students with intellectual disability, but you never know until you ask!
-One more way that some students are paying for college is through AmeriCorps community service programs.
-These programs offer students an education award for their service, which can be used to pay for college.
-Learn more about AmeriCorps and National Service.

-At this time, students with intellectual disability who are attending non-degree college programs are not eligible for federal student loans, either through the government or private lenders.
+At this time, students with intellectual disability who are attending non-degree college programs are not eligible for federal student loans.

 Typically, yes.
 This is also true for most college students.
 If a student is claimed as a dependent on the family’s tax return, then it is likely that parent income will be counted.
 In this area, the rules for considering parent income do not differ from the rules that apply to all college students applying for aid.

 Now that many states have passed ABLE Act legislation, families and students are allowed to save for college and other expenses without impacting their benefits.
-This is a wonderful new way for families to set aside money for college for their sons or daughters with disabilities, just as they might do for their other children.
+This offers a way for families to set aside money for college for their child with disabilities, just as they might do for their other children.